NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 The cryptographic libraries in the default Amazon Linux 2 distro are very old, and do not support elliptic curve cryptography.
 When using pre-existing solution elements updating the build container is not always an option.
 This restricts the GPG key algorithm to RSA-4096 at the very best.

 Furthermore, the Systems Manager Parameter Store will not accept a key that is generated for both signing and encrypting (which will contain a second key for the encryption).
 It will be too large to be pasted in as a valid parameter.
-So when generating the GPG key you must select type RSA (sign only).
+So when generating the GPG key you must select type RSA (sign only) if you intend to use Parameter Store rather than AWS Secrets Manager.

 Example AWS CodeBuild Buildspec excerpt:
 ```